Jbleezy/BO1-Reimagined/README.md

 * Win by being a survivor after the time limit or get all players infected

 ## TODO
-* Five: try linking powerups and meat to elevator if spawned in elevator
+* Moon: use BO3 PES mask model and anims
 * COTD: fix Director not doing anim when initially getting angry
 * Fix being able to cancel melee animation by switching weapons with a weapon that has an empty clip
 * Five: fix zombies getting stuck after teleporting